 The data on this form is being gathered for the purpose of processing Hertfordshire SaverCard applications.
 Hertfordshire County Council will use this information to ensure all contacts (including calls, emails, online contacts and webchats) are managed effectively to assess eligibility, process applications and give the best customer service possible.

 Hertfordshire County Council collect and process this data in order to meet our legal obligation to provide travel concessions under the Transport Act 1985, the provisions of The Travel Concessions Schemes Regulations 1986 and The Local Government Act 2000.

 What we will do with your information

-The information you give us will be processed by EUCLID under contract to the Passenger Transport Unit team of Hertfordshire County Council and will be used to process Hertfordshire SaverCard applications and help us to manage and improve the scheme.
+The information you give us will be processed by Serco under contract to the Customer Service and Passenger Transport Unit teams of Hertfordshire County Council and will be used to process Hertfordshire SaverCard applications and help us to manage and improve the scheme.
 The information provided may be verified against existing data held by the council.
 It can also be used for statistical analysis and reporting to help plan and improve the passenger transport network.

 We will also share information with third parties if we are legally obliged to do so, for example if it necessary to safeguard or protect a vulnerable adult or child.